 Our mission at My (Un)Documented Life is to provide up-to-date information and resources to undocumented immigrants.
 We post scholarship opportunities that are open to undocumented students, strategies for navigating the educational system, information on how to apply for DACA/Advanced Parole, news on DAPA, and much more.
 Most importantly, we want to provide a sense of community to our diverse group of readers.

 My name is Carolina Valdivia and I created this blog in 2011.
 Having navigated the educational system as an undocumented student I faced multiple challenges.
 Thankfully, I had a community to support me along the way.
 I expanded my organizing efforts and created this blog as a way to give back and provide support to fellow undocumented immigrants.
-I am happy to say that since 2011, My (Un)Documented Life has reached over a quarter of a million views as we continue to grow thanks to our loyal readers and passionate team of guest contributors (see their profiles below).
+I am happy to say that since 2011, My (Un)Documented Life has reached over a half million views as we continue to grow thanks to our loyal readers and passionate team of guest contributors (see their profiles below).
 I would also like to thank my partner for assuming the role of webmaster.

 Our vision for the future is to scale-up and build the capacity to reach our entire community, from immigrant youth and their families to organizers and educators.
 We are always looking for more contributors and sources of funding that will allow us to meet our goals.

 My background: I was born in Mexicali, Baja California and grew up undocumented in the United States since the age of twelve.
 After over a decade of having been undocumented, my husband and I received the news that our adjustment of status application was approved and that I am now a legal permanent resident.
 Currently, I am pursuing my Ph.D. in education at Harvard University.
 To learn more about my scholarly work which centers around issues related to immigration/education and the undocumented community, you can visit my personal website at www.CarolinaValdivia.com